adelaidemicroscopy/adelaidemicroscopy.github.io/pages/qupath-cellpose.md

 ```

 ## Introduction
 Cellpose, and more recently Cellpose-SAM, are generalist algorithms for cell segmentation.
-Cellpose can operate independently of other software, or as plug-in to FIJI, Napari and QuPath permitting whole slide cell segmentation.
+Cellpose can operate independently of other software, or as plug-in to FIJI, Napari or QuPath thus permitting whole slide nuclear segmentation.

-In this post, I will explain how to install and configure cellpose to use independently and in QuPath software.
+In this post, I will explain how to install and configure cellpose/omnipose to use independently and in QuPath software.

-For a demonstration of a specific Cellpose application, the reader is referred to our case study "QuPath and Cellpose for high throughput characterization and classification of intestinal villi in broiler chicks"
+For a demonstration of a specific Cellpose application, the reader is referred to our case study `(instructions in preparation)`

 ## Requirements
-The instructions in this documents were tested on devices with Windows 11 OS with one of the following GPUs:
+The instructions in this documents were tested on devices with Windows 11 OS with the following GPU:
 - NVIDIA RTX A2000
-- NVIDIA RTX 3070Ti

 ## Tools
 <!-- This section provides links to download the software/tools/scripts used in this bioimage analysis workflow -->